 Dress for success

-You might want to look stylish when exploring a town or city like Bologna, but I would recommend dressing for comfort.
-That’s because you’ll be doing a lot of walking.
-For that reason, you should definitely have some comfortable shoes that you know will serve you well while strolling from place to place during the day.
+I recommend dressing for comfort, because you’ll be doing a lot of walking.
+You should definitely have some comfortable shoes that you know will serve you well while strolling from place to place during the day.

 Stay hydrated

-A key point.
-Bologna can get terribly hot and humid in the summer months, and staying hydrated is a must if you don’t want to feel awful; being dehydrated can even lead to heat stroke in particularly hot weather.
+A key point!
+Bologna can get terribly hot and humid in the summer months, and staying hydrated is a must if you don’t want to feel awful: dehydration can even lead to heat stroke in particularly hot weather.

-Bring along a refillable water bottle and fill up at public water fountains called fontanelle.
+Bring along a refillable water bottle and fill up at public water fountains (called fontanelle in Italian).
 Here’s a map of fontanelle in Bologna for you to make use of during your trip.

 Download your Bologna itinerary on your phone